arorahardeep/imageSearchImproved/README.md

 ## Files

-The following class the take the idea of word similarity using word2vec and extends it to caption similarity by averaging the word vectors to make caption vectors
+The following class takes the idea of word similarity using word2vec and extends it to caption similarity by averaging the word vectors to get caption vectors.
+Then I use cosine similarity between the two captions to see how close they are...

 > python caption_similarity.py